 Required Tools: Flat iron, heat protectant spray or gel

 - Again, you need to protect your locks, as well as the extensions from the heat.
-Spray some heat protectant or if you’re using a gel, apply some on your fingers and brush them through in order to distribute it all over.
+Spray some heat protectant or if you’re using a gel, apply some on your fingers and brush them through to distribute it all over.
 That will protect your extensions from any damage.

 - Turn on your flat iron.
 While it heats up, you can section off your hair.